 If your pup is anxious or reactive, this throws another bone in your travel plans (pun intended).
 Our users applauded hotel chains that offered greater privacy and quiet spaces for pets in need of a bit more care.
 Their picks are:

 Having a larger room or suite makes all the difference, according to our community.
-This cuts down on hallway noise, outside disturbances, and the likelihood of running into other furry friends.
+Spacious suites cut down on hallway noise, outside disturbances, and the likelihood of running into other furry friends.

 Our list only includes 10 of the most pet-friendly hotels as chosen by our readers.
 However, some top picks we still want to mention are: